sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "You know!
 The, the... merry-go-round thing!
 You had a whole thing going here!
 Now it's all boring."

-"I'm sorry to disappoint."
+You blinked.
+"I'm... not sure what to tell you.
+Sorry to disappoint?"
 You rolled your eyes, noticing Ralsei stepping closer.

 The healer lifts a hand, and you feel a ticklish sensation in your chest.
 You let out a huff, trying not to let it get to you as Ralsei does... whatever he needs to do, the other two protecting him from you.